 “The law will never make men free; it is men who have got to make the law free.”

 — Henry David Thoreau, Slavery in Massachusetts (1854)

 Thoreau may be the most quoted American author.
 Excerpts from his writings surface in American thought, conversation, even on t-shirts, posters and greeting cards.
 Henry David Thoreau was born and lived nearly throughout all his life in Concord, Massachusetts, a small town about twenty miles west of Boston.
-He received his education at the public school in Concord and at the private Concord Academy.
+His father John Thoreau was a pencil manufacturer, an emigrant with French-speaking ancestors from the island of Guernsey.
+Thoreau received his education at the public school in Concord and at the private Concord Academy.
 He was sent to Harvard, where he did well and, despite having to drop out for several months for financial and health reasons, was graduated in the top half of his class in 1837.